BINGE WORTHY SHOWS

 salty – cheese ball puffs, Rotel dip and chips (Here’s a tip to making my favorite version of Rotel dip: while you’re melting the Velveeta in the microwave, dump the can of Rotel in your blender and puree on high speed until completely smooth.
 This not only makes the dip perfectly smooth, but it also breaks up the peppers, making the dip a little bit spicier.), hummus and pita bread wedges

-sweet – apple cider doughnuts (I’ve never seen apple cider doughnuts for sale outside of the orchards in the upper northeastern part of the country, so if you’re not in that part of the country, you’re going to have to make your own.
-I cannot vouch for this recipe, but it appear to be spot on.
+sweet – apple cider doughnuts (I’ve never seen apple cider doughnuts for sale outside of the orchards in the upper Northeast, so if you’re not in that part of the country, you’re going to have to make your own.
+I cannot vouch for this recipe, but it appears to be spot on.
 Apple Cider Doughnuts), pumpkin cream cheese cakepops (here’s a link to my post about making these delicious treats, recipe included),

-witch fingers (here’s a recipe, again I can’t vouch for it, but it sounds right)
+witch fingers (here’s a recipe, again I can’t vouch for it, but it sounds and looks right)

 Enjoy the paranormal genre?
-Take True Blood or The Vampire Diaries, throw in Hawaii Five-0’s Alex O’Loughlin, add some super cheesy dialog, and you have 16 episodes of Moonlight, originally aired in 2007-2008.
+Take True Blood, throw in Hawaii Five-0’s Alex O’Loughlin, add some super cheesy dialog, and you have 16 episodes of Moonlight, originally aired in 2007-2008.

 The show ran for an hour, including commercials, so it might take more than one day to finish it.
 You can get the complete series DVD set from Amazon here, or buy digital copies from Amazon Prime Video here by the episode, or get the entire series for a decent discount.